Moreton Bay Marina

 Moreton Bay is a magical natural resource stretching from Bribie Island in the North to the Gold Coast Seaway in the South.
-With an average depth less than seven metres, there is an abundance of natural widlife to be seen.
-Moreton Bay is one of the few places in Australia where you may see herds of dugongs.
-The Bay is also home a substantial loggerhead turtle population and in the winter months you will see Humpback Whales, inside and outside the Moreton Bay Islands.
+With an average depth less than seven metres, there is an abundance of natural wildlife to be seen.
+Moreton Bay is one of the few places in Australia where you may see herds of Dugongs and is also home to a substantial loggerhead turtle population.
+In the winter months you will see Humpback Whales, inside the Bay and around Moreton Island (Mulgumpin).

 East Coast Marina is the perfect base for exploring Moreton Bay.
 Only 30 minutes from Brisbane CBD and 20 minutes from Brisbane Airport, you have more time for exploring the 2,000 square kilometres of crystal clear waters.